rust-lang/cargo/src/doc/src/reference/registry-web-api.md

 Cargo is responsible for handling backwards compatibility fallbacks should any be required in the future.

-Cargo sets the following headers for all requests:
+Cargo sets the following headers for requests:

-- `Content-Type`: `application/json` (for requests with a body payload)
+- `Content-Type`: `application/json` for JSON body payloads, or `application/octet-stream` for the [publish](#publish) endpoint (which uses a custom binary format).
+Not set for requests without a body.
 - `Accept`: `application/json`
 - `User-Agent`: The Cargo version such as `cargo/1.32.0 (8610973aa
   2019-01-02)`.
 This may be modified by the user in a configuration value.